 - Learn about themselves and their environment

 - Develop understanding of style

 - Examine human context and the elements of drama

 - Develop monologue writing skills

 - Develop audience awareness

-- Practise extended analytical writing skills
+- Read scripts relevant to young people

 - Develop an appreciation for live theatre.

-- Individually write an annotated monologue and character profile based on the Realism style and present a duologue to a live audience - Submit completely worked character scripts from their chosen scene from play text X-Stacey.
+- Demonstrate 'being in role as Actor/Director/Writer.
+Students will annotate scripts and develop characters for stage. - Students create political theatre performances that are topical and relevant to them while experiencing live theatre. - Submit completely worked character scripts from their chosen scene from play texts.
 Students will perform a polished scene in small group for a public performance.
 Students will reflect on their performance through journal writing and character profiles.

 This will appeal to students who enjoy practical lessons, engaging in sharing of stories, ideas and developing in depth characters and rich student devised texts.
 This program will require students to seek and give constructive feedback and work closely with the teacher as performer and director.
-Students in this group will form strong bonds as they engage in ensemble and character building workshops and live theatre.
+Students in this group will form strong bonds as they engage in ensemble and character-building workshops and live theatre.